pymodbus-dev/pymodbus/README.rst

 Upgrade examples:

 - 3.6.1 -> 3.6.9: just plugin the new version, no changes needed.
-- 3.6.1 -> 3.7.0: Smaller changes to the pymodbus calls might neede
+- 3.6.1 -> 3.7.0: Smaller changes to the pymodbus calls might be needed
 - 2.5.4 -> 3.0.0: Major changes in the application might be needed

 Current release is `3.7.0 <https://github.com/pymodbus-dev/pymodbus/releases/tag/v3.7.0>`_.